Oxalis dillenii

 Oxalis dillenii, the southern wood-sorrel, slender yellow woodsorrel, or Dillen's oxalis, is a species in the woodsorrel family.
 Like other Oxalis species, the leaves of this plant resemble clover leaves, with three leaflets.
-Oxalis dillenii can be confused with other small yellow flowered species in North America, such as Oxalis florida.
+Oxalis dillenii can be confused with other small yellow flowered species in North America, such as Oxalis stricta and Oxalis florida.
 The flowers have five yellow petals that are 4 to 10 mm in length.
 The leaflets are 1 to 2 cm wide with pointed hairs.
 The fruits are rather brown and are 1.5 to 2.5 cm.
 It is often considered a weed, and can be found worldwide, but likely originated in North America.

+Taxonomy

+Oxalis dillenii was given its scientific name by Nikolaus Joseph von Jacquin in 1794.
+It is part of the genus Oxalis within the family Oxalidaceae and it has synonyms.